 Ms. Lubinsky’s practice includes active litigation in administrative tribunals, state court and federal court.
 She regularly serves as local counsel for out of state law firms in state and federal court.
 She also advises clients on compliance with a variety of laws including federal and state employment laws, and open records and open meetings laws.

 Ms. Lubinsky has been an adjunct professor at the University of Wisconsin Law School teaching Pre-trial Advocacy.
 She also speaks before a variety of professional and business organizations on litigation and employment issues.

 Ms. Lubinsky has significant appellate experience, having argued five times before the Wisconsin Supreme Court and seven times before the Seventh Circuit.
 She has acted as lead counsel in over thirty state and federal appeals.

-Admitted to practice in the state courts of Wisconsin, the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit and the United States District Courts for the Eastern and Western Districts of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin, Federal Courts for the Eastern and Western Districts of Wisconsin, United States Court of Appeals for the Seventh Circuit, and United States Supreme Court.

 EducationJ.D., cum laude, University of Wisconsin-Madison Law School

 B.A., with honors, University of Wisconsin-Madison

 - Civil Rights & Constitutional Issues

 - Employment Discrimination